matthew-brett/learn-pages/week5_session1.md

     and try again.

-*   You might consider also *installing* your new directory module `findoutlie`.
-To do this:

-    ```
-    # You may be able to omit the --user below
-    python3 -m pip install --user flit
-    python3 -m flit install -s
-    ```

-    Don't worry if this does not work, or is confusing.
-We will come back to that later.

 *   Read the files:

     * `findoutlie/metrics.py` and
     * `findoutlie/tests/test_dvars.py`

-    and complete these to make the tests pass.
+    and complete the `findoutlie/metrics.py` to make the tests pass.

 * **Hint 1** — one of the ways to write the `dvars` function in the most efficient way, would use ideas from [4D to 2D reshaping